jangya/portfolio/content/projects/HomeOs.md

 company: Startup
 ---

-A home automation mobile app using flutter
+A home automation mockup mobile app made with flutter.
+This project is not published yet, find out the screenshots in the external link.